R&S Records A&R announces departure from label, citing unprogressive management from founder Renaat Vandepapeliere

-Raj Chaudhuri has left his A&R position at R&S Records.
+Raj Chaudhuri has announced his departure from his A&R position at R&S Records.

-In a statement announcing the news, shared on Wednesday (14th October), Chaudhuri has talked about Vandepapeliere’s unprogressive stances on ‘the roots of techno, Black Lives Matter, charity initiatives, diversity and basic decency’ as his reason for leaving R&S. In it, he writes that Vandepapeliere’s views are “completely opposite” to his own, and that “it has become apparent that there is no way to change Renaat”.
+In a statement announcing the news, shared on Wednesday (14th October), Chaudhuri has talked about Vandepapeliere’s unprogressive stances on ‘the roots of techno, Black Lives Matter, charity initiatives, diversity and basic decency’.
+He continued, writing that Vandepapeliere’s views are “completely opposite” to his own, and that “it has become apparent that there is no way to change Renaat”.

 Chaudhuri also points to recent incidents that led to Vandepapeliere’s views being made public, as well as his use of “dehumanising language about a Black artist”.